 Abitibi, with help from the provincial government, embarked on a new program of road building in the 1990’s.
 This coincided with the cessation of all log driving activities.
 The Sandy Badger road was pushed over fifty kilometers south west of the Grand Falls mill and was completed as far as Noel Paul’s Brook by 1996.
 This road, as well as some in the Millertown area could at that point be described as a first class gravel highway.
 Wood cut 60 km up country would be hauled to the road, loaded onto trailers by a grapple loader and could at the mill within an hour.
 As cutting intensified in the around 2006-09 a load of wood was potentially arriving at the mill every 20-30 minutes day and night.
 Under this system trucking went on year round except in the most extreme conditions with graders and snowplows maintaining the roads.

 The haul off had lost its seasonal nature by the 1970’s and by that point the image of a horse clopping down a snowy woods road was a memory.
 Scattered at various sites in the hundreds of square kilometers of timber there are reminders of the haul off.
-Here and there you can find: parts of sled-runners and skis and even parts of tractors-I myself have come across the better part of an old Caterpillar up in the woods.
-The tractors like many of the horses met similar fates-they were worked to death.
+Here and there you can find: parts of sled-runners and skis and even parts of tractors-I myself have come across the better part of an old Caterpillar buried up in the woods.
+The tractors like many of the horses met similar fates-they were worked to death and left in the woods when they were of no further use.
 It was not uncommon for the “Company” to have to shoot a number of horses at the end of the season; others were sold to the public.

 Side Note: The Impact on the landscape.